katkopikat/katkopikat/README.md

 #### Junior frontend-developer from Saint-Petersburg.
 I`m a motion/media designer by education, but over time, I realized that I prefer solving a problem than doing creative work and talking about tastes.
 I decided to try programming, and frontend was the closest to my interests.
 Today I spend all my free and busy time studying development and currently:

-- I have [successfully](https://app.rs.school/certificate/9vnq3zo5) completed a course in Frontend/JavaScript development by Rolling Scopes School (EPAM)
+- I have [completed](https://app.rs.school/certificate/9vnq3zo5) a course in Frontend/JavaScript development by Rolling Scopes School (EPAM)
 - learning React (have a course)
 - starting to use TypeScript
 - finding a company that will hire a really diligent and highly motivated young specialist.